azoth-lang/azoth.tools.bootstrap/Compiler.Types/README.md

-# Antetypes
+# Azoth.Tools.Bootstrap.Compiler.Types

+## Type Constructors

+In type theory terms, a *type constructor* is a construct that builds new types from old one.
+For example, a generic type definition constructs a family of related types (e.g. `List[T]` constructs `List[int]`, `List[Shape]`, etc.).
+Basic types are constructed using *nullary* type constructors.

+## Plain Types

-Antetypes are types as they would exist in Azoth before reference capabilities.
+Plain types are types as they would exist in Azoth before reference capabilities.
 They are similar to how types work in C# or Java.
-Antetypes were introduced because of a circular dependency where overload resolution depended on reference capability flow types, but that flow typing depended on which method overload was selected.
+Plain types were introduced because of a circular dependency where overload resolution depended on reference capability flow types, but that flow typing depended on which method overload was selected.
 Since reference capabilities are flow typed, where the type and validity of each expression depends on the one before and in the case of loops can even depend on